GLOSSARY @F-L-O-W

 psychoticism

-lost or is highly distorted
+reality is lost or is highly distorted

 pygmalion effect

-– when our belief in another person’s potential
+– when our belief in another person’s potential brings that

-brings that potential to life.
+potential to life.

 [ Q ]